CrisisCleanup/crisiscleanup-2/CONTRIBUTING.md

 ## Developer Pull Request Process
 1. Github issue created or assigned.
 2. Feature branch is created based on the latest from the `master` branch.
+   * Developer forks the repository if (s)he isn't part of the core team and thus does not have permission to commit to the main CrisisCleanup repo.
 3. Local development and testing is performed **including** writing unit and functional tests for new features and bugs.
 4. Create a pull request into the `master` branch.
 Add reviewers and comments. (will trigger CircleCI)
 5. Reviewers will then approve the PR, provide feedback, and then merge into the `staging` environment.